jpbacher/ecorp-recommendations/README.md

 * Scipy --- version 1.1.0

 ## Status
-This project is: code is completed
+This project is: code is completed, write-up coming

 ## Output

 ## Contact
-Created by [@joshbacher](https://www.linkedin/in/joshbacher) - please feel free to contact me & thank you for your time!
+Created by [@joshbacher](https://www.linkedin/in/joshbacher) - please feel free to contact me & thank you for your time.